awsdocs/aws-iot-docs/developerguide/connecting-to-existing-device.md

 **Certificate file names**
 [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/iot/latest/developerguide/connecting-to-existing-device.html)

-## Install and run the sample app<a name="gs-device-node-app-run"></a>

-In this section, you'll install and run the `pub-sub.js` sample app found in the `aws-iot-device-sdk-js-v2/samples/node` directory of the AWS IoT Device SDK for JavaScript\.
-This app shows how your device uses the MQTT library to publish and subscribe to MQTT messages\.
-The `pub-sub.js` sample app subscribes to a topic, `topic_1`, publishes 10 messages to that topic, and displays the messages as they're received from the message broker\.

-To run the `pub-sub.js` sample app, you need the following information:
+To run the sample app, you need the following information:

 **Application parameter values**